NYU-Hyperloop/NYU-Hyperloop-Telemetry-Server/README.md

 ```
 python server.py
 ```
 The server runs at <https://localhost:8443>.
-**If accessed via 127.0.0.1, there will be a domain mismatch with the SSL certificate.**
+Testing username and password: 'hyper' - 'loop' **If accessed via 127.0.0.1, there will be a domain mismatch with the SSL certificate.**

 ## (Extras) (Not needed when testing server)